 4.2 The Distributor shall not hold itself out as having any power or authority to enter into contracts in the name of the Supplier, to commit the Supplier in any way towards third parties or to incur any obligation on behalf of the Supplier.

-4.3 The Distributor shall act in compliance with all applicable laws and regulations and shall apply for, obtain and have renewed all permits, authorizations and licences required for its activity at its own expense.
+4.3 The Distributor shall act in compliance with all applicable laws and regulations and shall apply for, obtain and have renewed all permits, authorizations and licenses required for its activity at its own expense.

 ARTICLE 5 DISTRIBUTOR’S OBLIGATION TO PURCHASE